VITA-Group/LightGaussian/README.md

 ```
 bash scripts/run_train_densify_prune.sh
 ```
-This process will generate a point cloud file that is approximately 35% of the size of the original 3D Gaussian splatting, while ensuring a comparable quality level
+This process will train the Gaussian model for 20,000 iterations and then prune it twice.
+The resulting point cloud file is approximately 35% of the size of the original 3D Gaussian splatting while ensuring a comparable quality level.

-If you have a trained point cloud already you can start the prune process with command:
+If you have a trained point cloud already you can start the pruning process with the command:
 ```
 bash scripts/run_prune_finetune.sh
 ```